-If you currently get a subsidy, later this year the government will determine the amount of your 2017 subsidy, or “advance premium tax credit,” and you’ll renew into your 2017 health plan.
+If you currently get a tax credit, next year the government will determine the amount of your 2021 “advance premium tax credit,” and you’ll renew into your Health plan on Jan.
+1, 2021.

-If you have taken the steps the government requires, you will be automatically enrolled in your new 2017 health plan and, if you are still eligible, your subsidy will start automatically January 1st.
+If you have taken the steps the government requires, you will be automatically enrolled in your next year's health plan and, if you are still eligible, your tax credit will start automatically Jan.
+1.

 Read more about the steps you should take and the things you should check for to make sure nothing disrupts your coverage.

-If you received a subsidy in 2016, but didn’t file your 2015 taxes, it’s very important that you act now and get them filed.
-Otherwise, you will lose your subsidy starting January 1st, 2017—and you'll have to pay the entire cost of your new 2017 health plan out of your pocket.
+If you received financial help in 2020, but didn’t file your 2019 taxes, it’s very important that you act now and get them filed.
+Otherwise, you will lose your financial help starting Jan.
+1, 2021—and you'll have to pay the entire cost of your new 2021 health plan out of your pocket.
 Timing is also important.
-Depending on when you file your 2015 taxes, a subsidy may or may not be automatically available to you when your new health plan starts on January 1, 2017.
+Depending on when you file your 2019 taxes, a tax credit may or may not be automatically available to you when your new health plan starts on Jan.
+1, 2021.

 The government Marketplace needs permission to look at your tax return

-As part of their automated renewal process, the government needs to be able to see your tax information to decide if you qualify for a 2017 subsidy and for how much.
+As part of its automated renewal process, the government needs to be able to see your tax information to decide if you qualify for a 2021 tax credit and for how much.

 There could be an inconsistency in your enrollment information

 If this happens, you will receive a letter from the government asking you to provide more information about things like your income or your citizenship status.
-There is a risk of losing your subsidy or possibly your health plan if you ignore their request.
+There is a risk of losing your financial help or possibly your health plan if you ignore their request.

-The Marketplace uses your verified household income from the most recent of:
+The Marketplace uses your verified household income from the most recent of your:

-If one of things listed above could affect your subsidy amount, we strongly encourage you to let us help you renew your Marketplace subsidy application to make sure you have done everything you need to do to get all the financial assistance you deserve.
-We have experts waiting to help, and our service is at no cost to you.
+If one of the things listed above could affect your financial help, we strongly encourage you to let us help you renew your Marketplace application to make sure you have done everything you need to do to get all the financial help you deserve.
+We have experts waiting to help and our service is at no cost to you.

-And whether you qualify for a subsidy or not, if you want to talk about other health plan options, we’re here for you.
-Call your local insurance agent, stop by a Florida Blue Center or call us at (866) 517-4396.
+Whether you qualify for financial help or not, if you want to talk about other health plan options, we’re here for you.
+Call your local insurance agent, contact a Florida Blue Center or call us at (855) 714-8894.